codeigniter4/CodeIgniter4/user_guide_src/source/helpers/url_helper.rst

 .. php:function:: url_to($controller[, ...$args])

-    :param  string  $controller: The controller class and method
+    :param  string  $controller: Named route or Controller::method
-    :param  mixed   ...$args: Additional arguments to be injected into the route
+    :param  mixed   ...$args:    One or more parameters to be passed to the route
     :returns: Absolute URL
     :rtype: string